Experienced Leon County DWI & Criminal Defense Lawyer

 Doug Murphy Law Firm, P.C.
 Representation

-Based in Houston, Texas, Doug Murphy represents clients throughout the region, including clients in Leon County.
-He knows the stakes are high when you are facing criminal charges.
-He also knows your legal representation options in Leon County are limited.
+Based in Houston, Texas, Doug Murphy represents clients throughout the region, including those in Leon County.
+He knows the stakes are high when facing criminal charges and that your legal representation options in Leon County are limited.
 If you live in any of the following cities or any surrounding area throughout Leon County, Doug Murphy Law Firm, P.C. will advocate aggressively on your behalf where you have been charged with a Class B misdemeanor or higher.

 Experienced DWI Defense & Criminal Defense Lawyers in Leon County, Texas

 Doug Murphy's philosophy that grounds his practice is simple: you are innocent until proven guilty beyond a reasonable doubt.
-He and his team understand the importance of giving you your day in court where you can claim your innocence or he can weaken the prosecutor's case against you in an effort to give you a second chance.
-At Doug Murphy Law Firm, P.C., we believe everyone deserves another chance and so everyone deserves their day in court to defend themselves before a jury of their peers.
+He and his team understand the importance of giving you your day in court where you can claim your innocence, or he can weaken the prosecutor's case against you to give you a second chance.
+At Doug Murphy Law Firm, P.C., we believe everyone deserves another chance, and so everyone deserves their day in court to defend themselves before a jury of their peers.
 It is, after all, your constitutional right.